carlos-anaya/leetcode/problems/489-Robot Room Cleaner.md

 The robot initially starts at the position of row=1, col=3. <br>
 From the top left corner, its position is one row below and three columns right.

+**Notes**:
+1. The input is only given to initialize the room and the robot's position internally.
+You must solve this problem "blindfolded".
+In other words, you must control the robot using only the mentioned 4 APIs, without knowing the room layout and the initial robot's position.
+2. The robot's initial position will always be in an accessible cell.
+3. The initial direction of the robot will be facing up.
+4. All accessible cells are connected, which means the all cells marked as 1 will be accessible by the robot.
+5. Assume all four edges of the grid are all surrounded by wall.

 ## Optimal
 Use a `backtracking DFS` approach.
 Move the robot in a *clockwise* manner, and marking cells as *visited* as we clean them.
 Whenever there's an obstacle (robot can't move) or a cell has been